5:15

 "5:15" (sometimes written "5.15" or "5'15") is a song written by Pete Townshend of British rock band The Who.
 Part of the band's second rock opera, Quadrophenia (1973), the song was also released as a single and reached No. 20 on the UK Singles Chart, while the 1979 re-release (accompanying the film and soundtrack album) reached No. 45 on the Billboard Hot 100.

-Although written as "5.15" on the single covers in some countries, on the back cover of Quadrophenia (the album from which the song is taken) it is written as "5:15", and some single covers also have "5:15".
+Although written as "5.15" on the single covers in some countries, on the back cover of Quadrophenia (the album from which the song is taken) it is written as "5:15", and some single covers render it that way.

 Background

 The lyrics of "5:15" describe Quadrophenias protagonist, Jimmy, travelling to Brighton on a train.
 The song's writer, Pete Townshend, said of the song's lyrics:

 No demo recording of the song exists, as the track was written in the studio on the day the song was recorded.
 The whistle heard on the track was recorded after Townshend's driver bribed a British train driver with five pounds to sound the train's whistle as it pulled out, despite breaking the station rules.